 However, do not confuse the “no credit check” requirement for guaranteed loan approval via an FSA.
 You must undergo a qualifying medical procedure for this to work (see above).

-In contrast, if you qualify, personal loans based on income, not credit, will charge hefty origination fees and sky-high interest rates.
+In contrast, personal loans based on income, not credit, will charge hefty origination fees and sky-high interest rates if you qualify.
 However, patients with bad credit history rarely get approved.

 500 Credit Score

 An FSA loan is the only medical financing alternative for people with 500 credit scores or worse.
-Where else can people with horrible credentials borrow up to $5,700 each year while saving money on their taxes and the procedure?
+Where else can people with horrible credentials borrow up to $5,700 yearly while saving money on their taxes and the procedure?